oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/mass-action.rst

 .. note::

     - `allowedRequestTypes` is intended to use for the mass action request server-side validation.
-If it is not specified, the request is compared to the `GET` method.
+The request is compared to the `GET` method if it is not specified.
-    - `requestType` is intended to be used for mass action to override the default HTTP request type `GET` to one from the allowed types.
+    - `requestType` is intended to be used for mass action to override the default HTTP request type `GET` to one of the allowed types.
 If it is not specified, the `GET` type is used.

 Alternatively, you can configure a mass action with operations.
 See :ref:`Operations <bundle-docs-platform-action-bundle-operations>` on how to configure them.